 “Mom, we’d all feel a lot better if we knew you had some help.”

-One of the great joys of the holidays is reconnecting with family who may live far away.
+One of the great joys of family reunions and summer vacations is reconnecting with family who may live far away.
 But sometimes when adult children visit their elderly loved ones, they find that their parents are no longer as healthy as they remembered.
 Or they might see signs Mom and Dad aren’t living as safely as they should.
-If you’re visiting elderly loved ones this holiday, take a quick assessment to determine if outside help might be needed.
-Here’s some warning signs to look for:
+If you’re visiting elderly loved ones this summer, take a quick assessment to determine if they need some extra help.
+Here are some warning signs to look for:

 - A house in disarray